Bryan County Substance

 BCSATF uses proven strategies to reduce the occurrence of the misuse of prescription medication and the misuse of alcohol in our county.

 BCSATF has also begun working on raising awareness of local treatment facilities that help those who are suffering from opioid addiction, as well as raising awareness of the life-saving medication Naloxone.
 Naloxone is an easy to use medication which is utilized to reverse opioid overdoses.

 Misuse of Alcohol

 Our membership is open to residents of Bryan County.
 If you would like to participate in prevention efforts in Bryan County, please join us at our monthly meetings.
-We meet on the last Wednesday of every month at AllianceHealth Durant, 1800 W. University Boulevard, Durant, Oklahoma, from 12:00-1:00 p.m. in the conference room on the first floor near the cafeteria.
+Our virtual meetings are held on the last Wednesday of every month from 11:00-12:00 p.m.

 If you would like to learn more about the Task Force or subscribe to our quarterly newsletter, The Task Force Times, please e-mail us using the form below.